-- Here is the story.
-Along with other species, the Eucryphia evolved millions of years ago, on the supercontinent of Gondwana.
-The climate in the region of Antarctica during that era was much warmer.
+- The story of its origins, however, began an extremely long time ago.
+That’s due to the fact that, along with other species, the Eucryphia evolved millions of years ago.
+Furthermore, this evolution took place on the supercontinent known as Gondwana.
+This was possible because the climate in the region of Antarctica during that era was much warmer than today.

-- Subsequent continental drift and climate change brought the Eucryphia to an environment rather similar to that in which it evolved.
+- In addition, subsequent continental drift, combined with the effects of climate change brought about a fortunate circumstance.
+That’s because that action brought the remarkable Eucryphia to an environment remarkably similar to that in which it evolved.
 This eliminated the need for any significant evolutionary adaptations.
-How unique.

-The fruit of this plant consists of a woody capsule approximately 0.4 in (1 cm) in diameter.
-The leaves grow slim and long, and typically a dark green in color.
+However, the blooms of all species remain quite small, ranging in diameter from 1.2-2.4 in (3-6 cm).
+Furthermore, in color, these typically display a creamy white and have a strong scent.
+Also, the fruit of this plant consists of a tiny woody capsule, measuring roughly 0.4 in (1 cm) in diameter.
+Finally, the leaves of the Eucryphia grow slim and long, and typically present a dark green in color.

-Habitats vary widely between the various species.
+Just as with physical characteristics, since the term Eucryphia applies to different species, habitats understandably differ.
+In fact, these vary somewhat significantly between the various species.
 Some inhabit high altitude regions of the Andes Mountains, while others appear along rivers and in areas of swamp.